K\"ahler immersions of K\"ahler-Ricci solitons into definite or indefinite complex space forms: Proof of Theorem

-By Theorem \ref{lem} $g_2$ is forced to be a constant and so $f_X$ is the real part of a holomorphic function.
+On the one hand \eqref{eg2} shows that $e^{g_2}$ and hence (by (a) of Remark \ref{keyremark}) $g_2$ is of diastasis-type and so, by (b) of Remark \ref{keyremark}, $g_2\in\tilde K_p$.
+On the other hand \eqref{eg2} together with Theorem \ref{lem} force $g_2$ to be a constant and so $f_X$ is the real part of a holomorphic function.
 Therefore, by \eqref{LXomega} and \eqref{eqkrsom} the metric $g$ is KE.
 Moreover $\frac{\lambda}{c}$ is forced to be rational by the second part of Remark \ref{remarrat}, completing the proof of Theorem \ref{mainteor}. \end{proof}